top of page

 Are you certified?

 Yes.
 Specialized and extensive training exists through several reputable providers — which I've completed and continue to learn from.
-Although it's not a requirement to go through any sort of training to become an end-of-life doula, I earned my certification through the International Doula Life Movement and am a current member of the National End of Life Doula Alliance.
+Although it's not a requirement to go through any sort of training to become an end-of-life doula, I earned my certification through the International Doula Life Movement and continued my education through Going with Grace.

 Are you affordable?